Uberi/University-Notes/GENE123/GENE123.md

 ;wip: if the circuit contains only independent sources, we get $R_{th} = R_{eq}$

-;wip: we can get the open circuit voltage by using nodal analysis on the original circuit (with sources and everything) - note that the circuit is open, so many wires are carrying 0 current and often resistors will have no voltage drop
+;wip: we can get the open circuit voltage by using nodal analysis on the original circuit (with sources and everything) - note that the circuit is open, so some wires are carrying 0 current and resistors with no current across them will have no voltage drop.

+# 5/6/14

+When we have a mix of independent and dependent sources, we can no longer use the above method.
+When we have a dependent source, we can no longer simply remove the effects of all the sources.

+$V_{OC}$ is the voltage at the open circuit.

+We also have another method for finding the Thevenin equivalent.

+Since there is no current when the circuit is open, $V_{OC} = V_{th}$ - the voltage at the open circuit is the same as the voltage of the voltage source.

+Note that the Thevenin circuit is equivalent to the original circuit in every way.
+So if we short circuit the open circuit, the current flowing through the short circuit $i_{SC}$ must also be the same as the original circuit.

+       -----/\/\/\------o A <= V_{AB} = V_{th} - without the short circuit
+       |                ?
+      ---               ? <= I_{SC} - short circuit current
+    -------             ?
+       |                ?
+       -----------------o B

+From the diagram it is clear that $I_{SC} = \frac{V_{OC}}{i_{SC}}$.
+So $R_{th} = \frac{V_{OC}}{I_{SC}}$.
+This is the general formula for any linear circuit and works even if there are dependent sources.

+We should start by assuming one of the open terminals as positive and the other negative and assuming a direction for the current.
+Then we solve for short circuit current and open circuit voltage to calculate the Thevenin equivalent resistance.

+Also, if we have only dependent sources, or no sources at all, then there will be no current at all in the open circuit by itself.
+So the resulting Thevenin equivalent circuit will have no voltage source, only a resistor.

+Since we still need to find the Thevenin resistance, we introduce a test source, often of 1 V or left as an unknown, in order to find $I_{SC}$, the current going through the voltage source.
+We could also introduce a current source, often of 1 A or left as an unknown, in order to find $V_{OC}$, the voltage across the current source.